Initialize with a Project Key

 )

-print(f"signature updated")
+print(f"signature updated")update_setting_signature

 update_setting_signature (chat_id, signature=True)